ChiaraCati/FlooData/README.md

 * Classification of hydrogeological disruptions and of works made for protecting the soil (in SKOS format)

 [Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/) was used as suport to gather geographical fata about *interventions*, *repair* and *instabilities*
-* official name
+* Official name
-* latitude and longitude of the centroids
+* Latitude and longitude of the centroids
-* polygons (shape)
+* Polygons (shape)
-* administrative hierarchy
+* Administrative hierarchy
-* istat code
+* Istat code
-* link to Linked Data Cloud (ISTAT datiopen, geonames,  dbpedia, etc.)
+* Link to Linked Data Cloud (ISTAT datiopen, geonames,  dbpedia, etc.)

-Ispra was also useful as we found another resource they created, i.e., [IdroGEO](https://idrogeo.isprambiente.it/app/page/open-data), from which we downloaded the following files:
+[IdroGEO](https://idrogeo.isprambiente.it/app/page/open-data), finally is another from which we downloaded the following files:
 * comuni_pir.csv
 * province_pir.csv

-THe two files contain landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, cultural heritage.
+The two files contain landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, cultural heritage.